 They interviewed librarian Katy Schulz and described her challenging work: “It’s her job to make sure the books are there, before people even know they want them.”

-Would you like to give your patrons free access to Photoshop?
+Would you like to give your patrons free access to Photoshop training?
 Would helping them learn about video and animation at no cost to you or to them be good?
 How about your patrons who need to learn to use Microsoft Office – would you like some free training??